Defending Clients Accused of Drug Possession in St. Louis

 Possession of Marijuana is a misdemeanor in Missouri so long as the amount you were alleged to have possessed is under 35 grams.
 If the amount is under 10 grams and it’s your first offense, it is a class D misdemeanor and only punishable by a fine.
 If the amount is under 35 grams but more than 10 grams, possession of marijuana is a class A misdemeanor for which you technically could spend a year in jail and/or be fined $2000.
 Marijuana possession over 35 grams is a class D felony punished just like the other felony drug possession crimes detailed below.

 Possession of a controlled substance or a felony amount of marijuana is a class D felony in Missouri.
-This makes it punishable by a prison sentence up to 7 years in the Department of corrections.
+This makes it punishable by a prison sentence of up to 7 years in the Department of corrections.
 Other possible sanctions for each drug possession offense include probation, a fine up to $10,000, or a term in the county jail up to one year.

 In recent years, courts have made more treatment options available for first-time, non-violent felony drug offenders.
-In Missouri, most counties have treatment courts set up to allow drug offenders to get treatment, avoid a felony conviction and work to clean their record.
+In Missouri, most counties have treatment courts set up to allow drug offenders to get treatment, avoid a felony conviction and work to clean their records.
 These courts, however, have very stringent requirements and should not be entered into lightly.
 Failure to complete a treatment court will expose you to all the original penalties for the drug possession that have been detailed above.

 Prior & Persistent Drug Offenders